 May 9, 2019

 What all I learned at Mississippi State University in 2 and a half years.
 I will skip my coursework because that is obvious.

 You cannot pay people to help anyone unless they are getting paid directly by the party that needs help.
 Right from the first semester, I noticed that institutions meant to help me were only working for themselves.
 When I arrived in the USA, my academic adviser placed me in dumb classes, such as architecture appreciation.
 She made me a bullshit schedule.
 I went back and removed most of those classes and picked classes that I liked.
 She wondered if I was planning to graduate in 5 years.
 I did it in 2 and a half years.
-If I could go back, I would add the most difficult courses a freshman could take that can satisfy core requirements, too.
+If I could go back, I would add the most difficult courses a freshman could take that can also satisfy core requirements.
 Looking back, I regret not asking teachers in those classes to structure an honor course for me so I could gather more honor credits.

 Institutions that were created to promote culture and diversity were those destroying culture and diversity.
 Institutions like Holmes Cultural Diversity Center, Interfaith groups, and ethnic organizations bred racism and anti-social sentiments.
 If the premise of Indian Student Association is that only Indians can be my friends, understand me, and support me, it is a racist thought to start with.
 It is a bias for the in-group and against out-groups.
 In general, all institutions that are established on religion, ethnicity, and race are bound to promote discrimination.
 I refuse to buy any of that.
 I never participated in any such institutions.

 As a new one in the USA, people who were supposed to help me like folks at the international institute, International Student Advisory Board, and my RAs were very inadequate at doing so.
 I needed help with getting a phone number, a bank account, etc. Those who made my life easy were everyday people like my roommate and a few friends I made.